CodewaveDevelopment/cwd-fuel/README.md

 <br> <br>
 Next, we'll add the item's images into our Inventory resource.
 This is a simple process.
 <br> <br>
-Navigate to the cdn-fuel resource and follow this path: *cdn-fuel/assets/images*
+Navigate to the cwd-fuel resource and follow this path: *cwd-fuel/assets/images*
 <br> <br>
 Once there, select both images and either drag or *CTRL + X and CTRL + V* them into your inventory's image folder, usually the path is: *inventoryname/html/images/*
 <br> <br>